haddocking/haddock3/docs/CNS.md

     exit 0 ;;
 ```

+If you OS/hardware is not in the list of supported systems, you will need to define it in the `get_arch` script and create a directory under `instlib/machine/supported` with the same name as the one you defined in `get_arch`.
+Copy then and edit if needed the files from another supported system into the directory you created.

 We are providing with HADDOCK3 updated CNS files for the supported systems in which the gfortran Makefiles have already been edited.
 Simply copy these to your CNS installation directory with: